This page contains information for workers in the statutory and voluntary sector.

 Inter-agency training provided by the Nottinghamshire Safeguarding Children Board (NSCB) is an excellent way to enable practitioners to safeguard and promote the welfare of children in their work.

 Please see Upcoming Courses and Events for Core Training Programme for 2014-2015, and e-learning which explains current courses that are available.

 There is no charge to partner agencies for NSCB events and in order to keep costs to a minimum, lunch is not provided and appropriately priced venues are used.
 These are spread across the county to enable participants to network locally with inter-agency colleagues.

 There is a charge of £100 per person a day for private profit making organisations and companies who wish to attend NSCB training events.

 Please note: a charge of £40 will be made for non-attendance at any of the training courses unless we are given at least 24 hours notice of cancellation.
 Early cancellation of a place will afford other colleagues who wish to attend the opportunity to do so.

 NSCB courses are available to a wide range of statutory and voluntary organisations responsible for safeguarding children.
 This includes those services who primarily work with adults but who also have safeguarding children responsibilities such as drug and alcohol, mental health, domestic violence and housing.

-The training is organised to accommodate different degrees of need as identified in Working Together 2010.
 Some courses and seminars are open to all and others are targeted to particular roles and degrees of responsibility.
 Please use the NSCB application form to apply for a place on an event.